 You must follow the rules carefully and keep accurate records of your expenses.
 Be sure to consult with a tax professional before you deduct expenses.

 Do you need an easy way to track your taxable income?
-Our simple, cash basis online accounting software offers free setup and support.
-Try us for free today!
+Manage your books with Patriot’s simple accounting software, plus enjoy free USA-based support.
+Try it for free today!